openshift/windows-machine-config-operator/docs/vsphere_ci/README.md

 ## Prerequisite files

-Please ensure the `scripts` directory is present in the location where you are running Packer from on the bastion host and has the following files:
+Please ensure the `scripts` directory is present in the location where you are running Packer from and has the following files:

     - authorized_keys
-    - autounattend.xml
     - install-vm-tools.cmd
     - configure-vm-tools.ps1
     - install-openssh.ps1
     - install-docker.ps1
     - install-firewall-rules.ps1
+    - install-updates.ps1

+In addition the `answer-file` directory is present at the same level as the `scripts` directory and has the following
+files:

+    - autounattend.xml
-    - install-kb5012637.ps1
+    - unattend.xml

 The [authorized_keys](scripts/authorized_keys) file must contain a public key, where the private key associated with this public key is what will be used by WMCO to configure VMs created from Windows VM.
 After deploying WMCO, this private key will be provided by the user in the form of a Secret.

-The [autounattend.xml](scripts/autounattend.xml) file must be edited to update the value of `WindowsPassword` with a user provided password.
-The `ProductKey` must also be updated with a proper value. autounattend.xml specifies that the following steps should occur:
+The [autounattend.xml](scripts/autounattend.xml) file automates the Windows installation and  must be edited to update the value of `WindowsPassword` with a user provided password. autounattend.xml specifies that the following steps should occur after the basic install:

 - Runs `install-vm-tools.cmd` script which installs VMWare tools
 - Runs `configure-vm-tools.ps1` script which configures VMWare tools
 - Runs `install-openssh.ps1` script which installs and configures OpenSSH Server
 - Runs `install-docker.ps1` script which installs Docker

+Packer takes over after after the initial install and runs [provisioners](https://www.packer.io/docs/provisioners) that performs the following:
 - Runs `install-firewall-rules.ps1` script which configures the firewall rules
-- Runs `install-kb5012637.ps1` script which installs a required Windows OS-level container networking patch
+- Runs `install-updates.ps1` script which installs the latest updates

-The above [autounattend.xml](scripts/autounattend.xml) script is different from the [unattend.xml](../unattend.xml) as this script does Windows OS installation as well.
+- Reboot to apply the updates
+- Runs `install-updates.ps1` script again to ensure we are installing all updates as some Windows updates requires reboots
+- Reboot again to apply the updates
+- Pauses to wait for the VM to coalesce

+Packer then shutdown the VM via sysprep which uses the [answer-files/unattend.xml](unattend.xml). `unattend.xml` is used to generalize the VM that is created from the resulting template.
 ## Packer build configuration file

 Packer needs a build file which specifies how the virtual machine template should be built.
 You can find a [reference